 Office Hours My office is in Thompson 303.
-Making appointments or simple, non-mathematical questions can be handled via email - my address is beezer@ups.edu.
+Making appointments or simple, nonmathematical questions can be handled via email-my address is beezer@ups.edu.
 I rarely do not receive your email, and I read all of my email all of the time, usually very shortly after receiving it.
-Urgency of replying varies by the hour, day, and nature of the message.
-Office Hours are 9:00-10:50 on Monday and Friday; 9:30-10:50 on Tuesday and Thursday (in other words, right before class).
+Urgency of replying varies by the hour, day and nature of the message.
+Office Hours are 10:00-10:50 on Monday and Friday, 8:00-8:20, 10:20-10:50 on Tuesday and Thursday.
 Office Hours are first-come, first-served, so I do not make appointments for these times, nor do you need to ask me if I will be present at these times.
 You may assume I will be there, unless I have announced otherwise in class or by email.
 You may make an appointment for other times, or just drop by my office to see if I am in.
-Every Monday afternoon, and many Friday afternoons, are good times to find me in my office.
 Office Hours are your opportunity to receive extra help or clarification on material from class, or to discuss any other aspect of the course.